Bishkek: Culture

+Religion

+The largest religion is Sunni Islam, but since many Russians live in Kyrgyzstan, there is also a large Russian Orthodox community.
+The Bishkek Central Mosque is one of the largest in Central Asia.
+Bishkek is home to the Roman Catholic Apostolic Administration of Kyrgyzstan.

 Sports

-Bishkek is home to Spartak, the largest football stadium in Kyrgyzstan and the only one eligible to host international matches.
+Bishkek is home to Dolen Omurzakov Stadium, the largest football stadium in Kyrgyzstan and the only one eligible to host international matches.
 Several Bishkek-based football teams play on this pitch, including six-time Kyrgyzstan League champions, Dordoi Bishkek.
 Others include Alga Bishkek, Ilbirs Bishkek, and RUOR-Guardia Bishkek.

 Bishkek hosted the 2014 IIHF Challenge Cup of Asia – Division I.